Understand the basic concepts of Oracle Data Mining.

 Given demographic data about a set of customers, group the attributes into general characteristics of the customers

-Each data mining model is produced by a specific algorithm.
-Some data mining problems can best be solved by using more than one algorithm.
-This necessitates the development of more than one model.
+Each algorithm produces a specific type of model, with different characteristics.
+Some data mining problems can best be solved by using more than one algorithm in combination.
 For example, you might first use a feature extraction model to create an optimized set of predictors, then a classification model to make a prediction on the results.

 3.2.1 Oracle Data Mining Supervised Algorithms

-Table 3-3 Oracle Data Mining Algorithms for Supervised Functions
+Table 3-3 Oracle Data Mining Algorithms for Supervised Techniques

 3.2.2 Oracle Data Mining Unsupervised Algorithms